opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Take a snapshot

 We recommend that you back up your cluster state and indexes using [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).
-If you use the security plugin, make sure to read [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for details about backing up and restoring your security settings.
+If you use security features, make sure to read [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for details about backing up and restoring your security settings.

 ## Upgrade methods

 Choose an appropriate method for upgrading your cluster to a new version of OpenSearch based on your requirements.

-- [Rolling upgrade](#rolling-upgrade) is upgrading nodes one at a time without stopping the cluster.
+- [Rolling upgrade](#rolling-upgrade) is the process of upgrading nodes one at a time without stopping the cluster.
 - [Cluster restart upgrade](#cluster-restart-upgrade) is the process of upgrading services while the cluster is stopped.

 Upgrades spanning more than a single major version of OpenSearch will require additional effort due to the need for reindexing.
 For more information, refer to the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API.
 See the [Lucene version reference](#lucene-version-reference) table included later in this guide for help planning your data migration.

 ### Rolling upgrade

 Rolling upgrades are a great option if you want to keep your cluster operational throughout the process.
-Data may continue to be ingested, analyzed and queried as nodes are invididually stopped, upgraded, and restarted.
+Data may continue to be ingested, analyzed, and queried as nodes are invididually stopped, upgraded, and restarted.
 A variation of the rolling upgrade, referred to as "node replacement," is exactly the same process except hosts or containers are not reused for the new node.
 You might perform node replacement if you are upgrading the underlying host(s) as well.

 OpenSearch nodes cannot join a cluster if the cluster manager is running a newer version of OpenSearch than the node requesting membership.
-To avoid this issue, you upgrade cluster manager-eligible nodes last.
+To avoid this issue, upgrade the cluster manager-eligible nodes last.

 See [Rolling Upgrade]({{site.url}}{{site.baseurl}}/install-and-configure/upgrade-opensearch/rolling-upgrade/) for details about the process.

 ### Cluster restart upgrade

 OpenSearch administrators might choose to perform a cluster restart upgrade for several reasons.
-For example, if the administrator doesn't want to perform maintenance on a running cluster, or if the cluster is being migrated to different infrastructure.
+For example, if the administrator doesn't want to perform maintenance on a running cluster, or if the cluster is being migrated to a different environment.

 Unlike a rolling upgrade, where only one node is offline at a time, a cluster restart upgrade requires you to stop OpenSearch and OpenSearch Dashboards on all nodes in the cluster before proceeding.
 After the nodes are stopped, a new version of OpenSearch is installed.
-Then, OpenSearch is started and the cluster bootstraps to the new version.
+Then OpenSearch is started and the cluster bootstraps to the new version.

 ## Compatibility

 OpenSearch nodes are compatible with other OpenSearch nodes running any other *minor* version within the same *major* version release.
 For example, 1.1.0 is compatible with 1.3.7 because they are part of the same *major* version (1.x).
 Additionally, OpenSearch nodes and indexes are backwards-compatible with the previous major version.
 That means, for example, that an index created by an OpenSearch node running any 1.x version could be restored from a snapshot to an OpenSearch cluster running any 2.x version.

-OpenSearch 1.x nodes are compatible with nodes running Elasticsearch 7.x, but the existence of a mixed-version environment should not extend beyond cluster upgrade activities.
+OpenSearch 1.x nodes are compatible with nodes running Elasticsearch 7.x, but the longevity of a mixed-version environment should not extend beyond cluster upgrade activities.
 {: .tip}

 Index compatibility is determined by the version of [Apache Lucene](https://lucene.apache.org/) that created the index.
 If an index was created by an OpenSearch cluster running version 1.0.0, then the index could be used by any other OpenSearch cluster running up to the latest 1.x or 2.x release.
 See the [Index compatibility reference](#index-compatibility-reference) table for Lucene versions running in OpenSearch 1.0.0 and later and [Elasticsearch](https://www.elastic.co/) 6.8 and later.